Giorgans/CS340-Compilers/README.md

 SYMBOL TABLE : DONE
 GRAMMAR: DONE
 ALL ERROR CASES: DONE
-TO DO: 1) Test if all tokens are inserted right
-       2) Recheck grammar rules
+ALL TEST FILES: DONE
-       3) Cleaner code
+TO DO: Cleaner code
 ```
 ---------------------------------
 ```